notadeejay/rbc-training/data/Week 1 Day 2/05__Add Header__Exercise.md

 ---

 <!-- Too much going on in this file - break it out into different pieces -->
-### Wireframes
+### Starting with Code

-To start any web development project, the first step is to break it down into small, manageable chunks.
+Starting any project can seem overwhelming.
+The trick is to break it down into small, manageable chunks.
 Today, we're going to build the basic outline of our HTML page, it might not look beautiful at the end of today's class, but that's okay.

-Most developers and designers start a project with a wire frame.
-It's a simple version of the final project, and lets you show others your ideas before finalizing details like fonts and colors.

-To get started, we're going to focus on the `<header>` of our mockup.

-You can think of an HTML element like a rectangle.
-Let's take a look at our mockup and outline the elements we'll need to create in our header.
+We're going to start by planning out how we're going to build the `<header>` of our profile page.
+Let's take a look at our mockup and outline the elements we'll need to add.

 ![Marked up mock up](https://d3vv6lp55qjaqc.cloudfront.net/items/0X201f1m0L1i0W152s0Y/%5B9f987905b86fad5992688d87a7f55df4%5D_Image+2017-08-26+at+1.23.31+PM.png)